Dimencia/MordhauCommunityMapInstaller/README.md

 If your Mordhau path cannot be found via registry, you will be prompted to set it by browsing to your Mordhau folder

-@D.Mentia on Discord if you have any questions or find any bugs or problems
+@D.Mentia#0614 on Discord if you have any questions or find any bugs or problems

+## Installation Instructions
+Download MCMIx.x.x.x.exe from above and run it

+If you are missing any dependencies it should let you know; if not, an installer is available on Discord to automatically retrieve them